data-8/zero-to-data-8/z2d8/connect_class_materials.md

 http://data8.org/sp18/

 These materials are freely available on the semester course repository.
-There is a new one created for each semester of the course, as the materials tend to evolve over time.
+There is a new repository created for each semester of the course, as the materials tend to evolve over time.
 For example, here is the repository for the Spring 2018 course:

 https://github.com/data-8/materials-sp18